A cultural strategy for all Medway's people and places

 The delivery of the Strategy will be led by Creative Medway, a new and radical partnership that embodies the values of the Strategy, driving our ambition and the overall performance delivery of the Strategy itself.
 It will be a strong advocate for Medway’s culture, at a local, regional and national level, and provides everyone with the opportunity to support the delivery of its vision.

-Keep up-to-date with the latest news
+Subscribe to keep up with the latest news

 Latest project news